 There are SO many more fun and unique sewing-themed gift options this year!
 Here are a few of my favorites:

 Maker Valley has been making quilting and sewing themed t-shirts for a couple of years now.
 They regularly have new sewing/quilting/knitting designs.
 I’ve bought multiple Maker Valley t-shirts and I think they just get better all the time.
-My Sewing Heart t-shirt is one of my favorites (seen out and about here.)

 I got to collaborate on two shirts this year: a red patchwork star shirt and the popular #QuiltNerd shirt.
 I love my Maker Valley shirts -they’re so soft and comfortable.
 I pretty much live in them all the time.